DuyHuynh153/DuyHuynh153.github.io/README.md

 - **Languages and Technologies:** Django ( python )
 - **GitHub Link:** [Book Store](https://github.com/DuyHuynh153/Chat-Room.git)
 - **Role:**
-  o	Database structure using Django models o	Implement user authentication and authorization o	Design and build functionalities for creating, managing, and joining chat rooms, user profile
+  - Database structure using Django models
+  - Implement user authentication and authorization
+  - Design and build functionalities for creating, managing, and joining chat rooms, user profile
 ### Book Store
 - **Team Members:** 4
 - **Description:** A project to manage a book store based on the MVC model, allowing customers to purchase and pay for books online.